Lab-1-2

 NPM Registry

-2. On the package search bar enter express and click on Search.
+In the package search bar enter express and click Search.

-1. Click on the express link to see more information about Express.js package.
+Click on the express link to see more information about the Express.js package.

-NPM (Node Package Manager) is the default package manager for Node.js and the world's largest software registry, containing over two million packages of open-source JavaScript code.
+NPM (Node Package Manager) is the default package manager for Node.js and the world's largest software registry, containing millions of open-source JavaScript packages.
 It consists of a command-line interface (CLI) for installing, managing, and sharing dependencies, and an online registry.

 Create an Express.js app

-3. Initialize the app by typing the command below:
+Initialize the app by running the following command:

 npm init -y

-1. Install Express.js by typing the command below:
+- Install Express.js by running the following command:

 npm install express

-1. Create a file named index.js and enter the following code:
+- Create a file named index.js and add the following code:

 const express = require("express");